JostTim/alyx-local/README.Docker.md

 Your application will be available at http://localhost:80.

+The first time you run the build command, you will need to make sure a file with a password of your choice (for the root linux user to create the postgres database) exists on the folder ./production/db_password.txt

 ### Deploying your application to the cloud

 First, build your image, e.g.: `docker build -t myapp .`.